Unity-Technologies/gitea-sdk/README.md

 This project acts as a client SDK implementation written in Go to interact with the Gitea API implementation.
 For further informations take a look at the current [documentation](https://godoc.org/code.gitea.io/sdk/gitea).

+Note: function arguments are escaped by the SDK.

 ## Use it

 ```go